codess-aus/FCC100DaysOfCode/README.md

 #Day065 #100DaysOfCode Finished going through all the content for building the Secret Diary Chatbot for the #GirlsProgrammingNetwork That was really fun.
 I learn so much better when incentivized by the idea of teaching others how to learn.

+#Day066 #100daysofcode George tells me I should solve algorithms by breaking them down into each component part.
+Write out the sudo code and then what I am doing will be clearer.
+George is often right.